-The relation between robot prices and industry concentration can be non-monotonic.
-If the fraction of automating firms in the original steady state is low, as in our calibrated model, then a reduction in the robot price would increase industry concentration.
-In an economy with relatively widespread automation, however, a reduction in the robot price may not increase industry concentration as much, and it could even reduce concentration.
-This possibility is illustrated in Figure 5.
-The figure shows that, if Q_a starts from a sufficiently low level, a further decline in Q_a would still increase the fraction of automating firms, but it would reduce the share of the top 1% of firms in both sales and employment.
+Figure 6 also illustrates that the relation between robot prices and industry concentration can be non-monotonic.
+If the economy starts with a small share of automating firms in the original steady state, a reduction in the robot price would increase industry concentration, as we find in the model here.
+This is consistent with the positive effects of automation on sales concentration in the U.S. that we documented in Section 3.
+However, in an economy with widespread automation (i.e., an economy with a sufficiently low level of the robot price), a further reduction in the robot price may not increase industry concentration as much, and it could even reduce concentration.
 As the automation technology becomes accessible to smaller firms, the share of top firms in the economy falls.
-For similar reasons, the relation between average markup and the robot price is also non-monotonic, as shown in the figure.